onzfonz/comp227/src/content/5/en/part5b.md

 The application works, but the browser renders a button that has no label text.

-We would like to enforce that when the <i>Togglable</i> component is used, the button label text prop must be given a value.
+We would like to enforce that when the `Togglable` component is used, the button label text prop must be given a value.

 The expected and required props of a component can be defined with the [prop-types](https://github.com/facebook/prop-types) package.
 Let's install the package: